salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

 testing_class.test_env_reset_and_step()
 ```

 And the following is an example for the parent-child environment classes.
 It is actually the same as the dual mode, the only difference is that `EnvironmentCPUvsGPU` will take two corresponding classes.
-Please refer to [Tag (GridWorld)](https://www.github.com/salesforce/warp-drive/blob/master/tests/example_envs/test_tag_gridworld.py) for a detailed working example.
+Please refer to the [Tag (GridWorld) test](https://www.github.com/salesforce/warp-drive/blob/master/tests/example_envs/test_tag_gridworld.py) for a detailed working example.

 ```python
 from warp_drive.env_cpu_gpu_consistency_checker import EnvironmentCPUvsGPU